sadhubby/lscs-40th/content/Documentations and Logistics Manual.md

 Navigate to the **[2] Templates** of our Google Drive to find the required templates.
 Make a copy of the required templates into the committee folder.

-### Some extra reminders on Templates
+### Things to Note

 1. If activity will be **broadcasted**, include a **Broadcast Consent Form**.
 Only need the draft of said form for pre-acts
-2. If activity has MOA ( which is usual for Socio, Univ-Rel, Corp-Rel ):
+2. If activity has **MOA** ( which is usual for Socio, Univ-Rel, Corp-Rel ):
 	- All MOAs will be in a folder in the Pre-Acts folder called MOA.
 Dependent on the activity, this will be appended after standard and some documents. ( Meaning the folder will be [#] MOA).
 	- **Internal MOA**: Only draft and unsigned MOA is needed for pre-acts
 	- **External MOA**: Only MOA template is needed for pre-acts.
-No details and no signatures
+No details and no signatures.
 3. If activity is synchronous ( face-to-face events like General Assemblies ), include copy of **Pre-Registration Form** and **GALS Google Form** found in **[2] Template** > **[5] Forms**
 	- Make sure that the project heads use the Google Forms header
 	- All forms will be pasted into the document **Registration with Data Privacy**.
 You may cut the section off so that the contents will be more visible.